aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 When a document is loaded into Aspose.Words, the fields of the document are loaded into the Aspose.Words Document Object Model as a set of separate components (nodes).
 A single field is loaded as a collection of FieldStart, FieldSeparator and FieldEnd nodes along with the content in between these nodes.
 If a field does not have a field result then there will be no FieldSeparator node.
 All of these nodes are always found inline (as children of Paragraph or SmartTag).

 The content which makes up the field code is stored as Run nodes between the FieldStart and FieldSeparator.
 The field result is stored between the FieldSeparator and FieldEnd nodes and can be made up of various types of content.
-Normally the field result contains just text made up of Run nodes, however it is possible for the FieldEnd node to be located in a completely different paragraph, and thus making the field result comprised of block level nodes such as Table and Paragraph nodes as well.
+Normally the field result contains just text made up of Run nodes, however it is possible for the FieldEnd node to be located in a completely different paragraph, and thus making the field result comprised of block-level nodes such as Table and Paragraph nodes as well.

 In Aspose.Words each of the **FieldXXX** nodes derives from FieldChar.
 This class provides a property to check the type of field represented by the specified node through the FieldChar.FieldType property.
 For example FieldType.FieldMergeField represents a merge field in the document.

 {{% alert color="primary" %}}

 There are some particular fields that exist in a Word document that are not imported into Aspose.Words as a collection of **FieldXXX** nodes.
-For instance, LINK field and INCLUDEPICTURE field are imported into Aspose.Words as a Shape object.
+For instance, the LINK field and INCLUDEPICTURE field are imported into Aspose.Words as a Shape object.
 This object provides properties to work with the image data normally stored in these fields.

 Form fields are also imported into Aspose.Words as their own special class.
 The FormField class represents a form field in a Word document and provides additional methods that are particular to a form field.